Refactor in the Direction Errors Take You

 Follow the errors one at a time

-Once you've made that first targeted change, the discipline is to resist fixing everything at once.
+Once you've made the first targeted change, resist fixing everything at once.

 // Before